hmcts/pip-data-models/README.md

 This project just produces a gradle dependency, then can then be used in the other projects.

-## What's inside

-The template is a working application with a minimal setup.
-It contains:
- * application skeleton
- * setup script to prepare project
- * common plugins and libraries
- * swagger configuration for api documentation ([see how to publish your api documentation to shared repository](https://github.com/hmcts/reform-api-docs#publish-swagger-docs))
- * code quality tools already set up
- * integration with Travis CI
- * MIT license and contribution information
- * Helm chart using chart-java.

 ## Plugins

 The template contains the following plugins: